-- 1. Determination of Band Gap of a semiconductor - 2.
-Determination of viscosity of liquid Poiseuille's method. - 3.
-Spectrometer To find the dispersive power of a prism - 4.
-Determination of velocity of sound and compressibility of liquid -Ultrasonic interferometer. - 5.
-To verify Newton's law of cooling of different liquid and to draw the cooling curve. - 6.
-Determination of thermal conductivity of a bad conductor Lee's Disc method. - A minimum of five experiments shall be offered
+- 1. Determination of band gap of a semiconductor. - 2.
+Determination of viscosity of liquid Poiseuille"s method. - 3.
+Spectrometer To find the dispersive power of a prism. - 4.
+Determination of thickness of a thin wire Air Wedge method. - 5.
+Semiconductor Laser Calculation of Numerical Aperture and Acceptance angle. - 6.
+Determination of thermal conductivity of a bad conductor Lee's Disc method - · A minimum of FIVE experiments shall be offered